 Mixcloud has licensing agreements with major record labels, so creators hosting radio shows can play their favorite artists’ music without worrying about copyright issues.
-The platform will also archive all of your live shows so fans can watch them again later.
-If you want to create live content at all related to music, then you can find an audience on Mixcloud.
+The platform also archives all of your live shows so fans can watch them again later.
+If you want to create live content related to music, then you can find an audience on Mixcloud.

 Mixcloud has better monetization options than other platforms on this list, allowing listeners to subscribe to creators’ channels for a small monthly fee.
 The downside to the live music and radio platform, however, is that creators must subscribe to Mixcloud Pro, which costs $15 per month.
 You can start with a free three-month trial to see how you like it and build a fanbase before you have to start paying the fee.

 For a while, YouTube hosted a separate platform for gamers to compete with Twitch.
-But since most creators were using regular YouTube to post gaming content anyway, YouTube Gaming got subsumed into YouTube and is now just another category on regular YouTube.
-Even though it’s “just a category,” users watched 100 billion hours of gaming content on YouTube Gaming in 2020, ten billion of which were live streams.
+But since most creators were using regular YouTube to post gaming content anyway, YouTube Gaming got subsumed into YouTube and is now just another category.
+Even though it’s “just a category,” users watched 1.31 billion hours of gaming content on YouTube Gaming in Q3 2021 alone.

-If you’re a gaming content creator who isn’t fond of Twitch (or would like to multistream), YouTube Gaming would be a solid choice.
+If you’re a gaming content creator who isn’t fond of Twitch (or would like to multistream), YouTube Gaming is a solid choice.
 Live streaming on YouTube Gaming is the same as going live on YouTube, with the same features available.

-Gamers on Facebook have all of Facebook Live’s tools and features at their disposal.
+Gamers on Facebook have access to all of Facebook Live’s tools and features.
 You can schedule live streams, manage the chat, monetize streams, and get analytics.

 Let’s wrap up